kcctl/kcctl/README.md

   config    Sets or retrieves the configuration of this client get       Displays information about connector plug-ins, connectors, and
               loggers
+  describe  Displays detailed information about the specified resources apply     Applies the given files or the stdin content for registering or
+              updating connectors
-  describe  Displays detailed information about the specified resource apply     Applies the given file or the stdin content for registering or updating a connector patch     Modifies the configuration of a connector or logger restart   Restarts a connector or task pause     Pauses a connector resume    Resumes a connector delete    Deletes the specified connector help      Displays help information about the specified command
+  patch     Modifies the configuration of some connectors or a logger restart   Restarts some connectors or a task pause     Pauses connectors resume    Resumes connectors delete    Deletes specified connectors help      Displays help information about the specified command
 ```